awslabs/fmbench-orchestrator/README.md

 ## How do I ...
-The experiment configurations are specified in the config YML file, in the 'instances' section.
+The experiment configurations are specified in the config YML file, in the `instances` section.
 FMbench Orchestrator will run each experiment in parallel, and then collect the results from each experiment onto the orchestrator EC2 instance.
 See [configuration guide](docs/config_guide.md) for details on the orchestrator config file.

-### Experiments on EC2 instance types
+### Compare different types of EC2 instances
-See `configs/ec2.yml` as an example.
-The 'instances' section has 2 experiments, one using g6e.2xlarge and the other using g6e.4xlarge.
+See [`configs/ec2.yml`](configs/ec2.yml) as an example for EC2 experiments.
+The `instances` section has 2 experiments, one using g6e.2xlarge and the other using g6e.4xlarge.

 ```{.yml}
 instances: